Tphorton14/liri-node-app/README.md

 You will utilize the node-spotify-api package in order to retrieve song information from the Spotify API.

-Like the Twitter API, the Spotify API requires you sign up as a developer to generate the necessary credentials.
+The Spotify API requires you sign up as a developer to generate the necessary credentials.
 You can follow these steps in order to generate a client id and client secret:

 Step One: Visit https://developer.spotify.com/my-applications/#!/